maximbilan/capymind-therapy/tests/README.md

 ## Dependencies

 The tests use Python's built-in `unittest` framework.
 No external dependencies are required - tests focus on structural validation only.

-## Notes

-- Tests are designed to run without any external dependencies
-- Focus on essential structural validation rather than complex functionality testing
-- Simplified for reliable CI/CD execution
-- Complex tests requiring Google ADK have been removed for maintainability